glotzerlab/signac-flow/doc/supported_environments.rst

 .. code-block:: python

        import flow.environments

-For more information, please see the :ref:`section about managing environments <environments>`.

 We develop environment profiles on a *per need* basis.
 Please `contact us <mailto:signac-support@umich.edu>`_ if you have trouble running **signac-flow** on your local cluster or need assistance in writing a profile.